Battling addiction and ready for treatment?

 If your teen abuses illicit drugs, especially heroin or fentanyl, overdosing is an immediate concern.

 How to Find Help for Your Teen

-If your teen is abusing substances, then there is no time to waste.
+If your teen abuses substances, then there is no time to waste.
 Finding help is an imperative issue that carries enormous consequences for the rest of your teen’s life.
-Here are some of the options to choose from.

-In most cases, for a first-time recovery, we would strongly recommend inpatient treatment.
+In most cases, we would strongly recommend inpatient treatment for a teen.
 Inpatient or residential substance abuse treatment is the most effective, as it offers everything an outpatient treatment program will offer but with a controlled, substance-free environment and around-the-clock access to medical oversight.
 During detox, this can be life-saving.

-These treatment centers typically offer support services at any time during the day, medical supervision, support groups, therapy services, recreational activities, and more.
+These treatment centers typically offer support services anytime during the day, including medical supervision, support groups, therapy services, recreational activities, and more.